 - Letters of recommendation need to support what you write.
 Your letter of recommendation about your endeavor is almost as important as the essay you write about.
 Choose people that KNOW you and can provide specific and pertinent information!
 Explain the criteria of the award.
 Give recommenders ample time to compose your letter.
 Remember to send thank-you letters after.

 - REVIEW AND PROOFREAD, PROOFREAD, PROOFREAD!!!
 Simple mistakes usually mean the judges will not consider your application.
-There are several online proofreading sites that will check spelling and grammar use, among others.
+There are several online proofreading sites that will check spelling and grammar use, and we also recommend having someone else read over your application.